When using our tracking code, you may need to be aware of privacy considerations surrounding Parse.ly's data collection approach.

 Parse.ly uses a stateless distributed DNS and CDN infrastructure, which is spread across several geographic regions for redundancy and performance.

-However, data is immediately capture/ingested in a distributed infrastructure located in several data centers in the United States (located in the states of Virginia and Oregon), where it is archived and stored long-term.
+Data is immediately processed in a distributed infrastructure located in several data centers in the United States (located in the states of Virginia and Oregon), where it is archived and stored long-term.

 All data is stored on secure Linux servers, which are regularly patched and upgraded.
 These servers are behind a virtual private cloud networking setup.
 Because we rely on public cloud infrastructure, physical security of our data centers are handled by Amazon Web Services, who has public documentation on cloud security, as well as ISO 27001 compliance for their infrastructure.